ZenSoftware/bundled-nest/README.md

 The Alpine variant of Node.js - Docker base image is being used for minimal footprint.
 Node.js v12 has improved startup times over an already performant startup process.
 This enables Nest to be an excellent solution for a microservice architecture.
 Allowing for efficient spinning up of new Kubernetes pods to meet compute demands, and disposed as necessary.
 Written in Typescript, Nest allows for a familiar, and more declarative development experience for writing modern web services.
 Check out the [official docs](https://docs.nestjs.com/) to learn more.

-This repo demonstrates the minimal amount needed to integrate a bundling system for Nest.
+This repo demonstrates the minimal amount needed to integrate a bundling system and containerize the app as a Docker image.
 Though for commercial projects, I would strongly suggest using a project management tool like Nx, by the company Nrwl.
 [Getting Started with Nx](https://nx.dev/angular/getting-started/getting-started).
 It makes full stack development with Nest simple.
 Nest schematics even work with [Angular Console - VS Code Extension](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console), with zero configuration needed.

 #